 Positive Sport Integrates Positive Psychology theory and research into all facets of Newington’s Sports program.

-See you favourite sport being played by a Newington team here with the Term 1 Sport Fixtures
+See your favourite sport being played by a Newington team by checking the AAGPS Fixtures.

 • Basketball • Cricket • NewFit • Rowing • Swimming • Table Tennis • Tennis • Water Polo